vnmabus/dcor/CONTRIBUTING.md

 ## Opening issues

 Open a new issue if you find some bug or you want to propose a new feature.
-Please first check that nobody has asked that first!
+Please first check that nobody has asked that already!

 Make sure that your proposal is clearly written, preferably in English.
 In case you are reporting a bug, please include all relevant information, such as the software version and machine information.